 Round-robin

 Nagle (1987) introduced FQ in dividing capacity of switches in broadband networks.
 He divided the capacity equally amongst the inquiring parties.
 This version of FQ is very similar to Round-Robin (RR).
 RR is an algorithm commonly used in process and network scheduling.
 Instead of finishing jobs, RR schedules time slices in which the job is processed.
 It repeats this process for all periods until all jobs are finished.
 The job is halted and further processed in the next cycle if it is not finished in the assigned time slot (Arpaci-Dusseau & Arpaci-Dusseau, 2014).
 All the jobs are treated without priority (Nagle, 1987).
-Meaning the goal is to generate equal output of all jobs, unless overcapacity occurs in which the overcapacity is spread over the other queues.
+This means the goal is to generate equal output of all jobs, unless overcapacity occurs in which the overcapacity is spread over the other queues.
 This is considered to be one fair way of handling the different jobs flows.
 The CG consistent is another fair way of dividing capacity and therefore would fall under the FQ discipline.

 CG consistent